DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 are close or everyday.
 Facebook is a good example of so-called ‘weak links’.
-Its features make it possible to maintain relationships at a distance but which would be wearisome to keep active through other mediums such as telephone, mail, or face-to-face.
+Its features make it possible to maintain relationships at a distance but which would be wearisome to keep active through other mediums such as telephone, mail or face-to-face.
 On the other hand a critique of social media based on the work by the British anthropologist and evolutionary psychologist Robin Dunbar, suggests that the highest number of relationships a human being can maintain is somewhere around 150.